SFF may receive commissions from purchases made through links in this article. As an Amazon Associate I earn from qualifying purchases.

 The good news?

-According to Worldwatch Institute President Robert Engelman in his new book, State of theWorld 2012: Moving Toward Sustainable Prosperity, there are at least nine steps we can take to slow or stop population growth, without drastic population control measures.
+According to Worldwatch Institute President Robert Engelman in his book, Moving Toward Sustainable Prosperity, there are at least nine steps we can take to slow or stop population growth, without drastic population control measures.

 Most of the reproduction policies he recommends below are relatively inexpensive to implement, yet in many places they are opposed solely on the basis of cultural taboo and political infeasibility.
-What a travesty in 2012!
+What a travesty!
 Surely we can demand better of ourselves and our governments.

 Engleman recommends that we: